-Located in Texas, Austin has always been home to musicians, hippies, weirdos, and now me.
-I call Austin my home and I love it.
+Located in Texas, Austin has always been home to musicians, hippies, weirdos, and now, me.
 Having grown rapidly in the last five years as a tech hub, this is a city full of start-ups, entrepreneurs, musicians, cowboys, beer lovers, and fitness buffs.
 It’s a cross section of all those who wander.

 Top 5 Things to See and Do in Austin

 2. Jump into Barton Springs